econ-ark/HARK/Documentation/guides/quick_start.md

 ## Installing HARK

 HARK is an open source project that is compatible with Python 3.
-Currently, we recommend using version 3.10 or lower.
+We recommend using Python 3.10 or earlier with HARK.

 The simplest way to install HARK is to use [pip](https://pip.pypa.io/en/stable/installation/).